MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-create-profilexml.md

 ## Prerequisites

--   Make sure you review the [ProfileXML Overview](profilexml-overview.md) to have an understanding of the ProfileXML conifuguration files.
+-   Make sure you review the [ProfileXML Overview](profilexml-overview.md) to have an understanding of the ProfileXML configuration files.
 The ProfileXML Overview section also includes the [MakeProfile.ps1 Full Script](profilexml-overview.md#full-script) section includes all of the code to generate two files: VPN_Profile.xml and VPN_Profile.ps1.

 -   Ensure you have the host name or FQDN of the NPS from the server's certificate and the name of the CA that issued the certificate.